-A door to door loans is also known as doorstep or home credit loans.
+A door to door loan is also known as doorstep or home credit loans.
 An agent from the lender brings the money directly to your home when you’ve taken out a loan and they return each week to collect the repayments until the debt is paid back in full.

-The idea behind a door to door loans is that the agent is there not only to explain everything you want to know but also to finalise your paperwork face to face.
+The idea behind a door to door loans is that the agent is there not only to explain everything you want to know, but also to finalise your paperwork face to face.
 While this system can seem convenient, doorstep loans have gained something of a bad reputation in the lending world as they often come with very high-interest rates, pressure sales tactics, and the process often also seems rather informal when it comes to checking for affordability.

 How much can you borrow with a door to door loan?